Developmental Surveillance & Screening:

 By: Katherine TeKolste, MD, FAAP, Developmental Pediatrician

-Additional Contributors: Sam Zinner, MD, FAAP, Developmental Pediatrician
+Additional Contributor: Sam Zinner, MD, FAAP, Developmental Pediatrician

 Developmental monitoring is an integral part of well-child care.